 - Report the sorbent trap results for each operating hour during the collection period (including hours during which sampling occurred during any portion of the hour).
-If more than one set of traps are used during a hour, EPA recommends that you report the average concentration (straight average or time weighted) for all traps used during that hour. - The installation of a sorbent trap system nullifies the option to report a non-operating file during the quarter in which the trap was installed.
+If more than one set of traps are used during an hour, EPA recommends that you report the average concentration (straight average or time weighted) for all traps used during that hour.
+Do not average concentrations from traps from two separate systems. - The installation of a sorbent trap system nullifies the option to report a non-operating file during the quarter in which the trap was installed.

-2.5.2 DERIVED HOURLY VALUE DATA
+2.5.2 Derived Hourly Value Data